olaviinha/FinnStonks/README.md

 # FinnStonks Personal Equity Portfolio Monitor

-FinnStonks Personal Equity Portfolio Monitor provides a web-based, customizable, simple, compact, clean overview of the current state of your equity portfolio as well as stocks that you are interested in, for daily monitoring.
+FinnStonks Personal Equity Portfolio Monitor provides a web-based, customizable, simple, compact, clean overview of the current state of your equity portfolio for daily monitoring as well as monitoring stock prices that you are interested in to e.g. find the right time to purchase.

 Made for [my own purposes](#motivation), so it is quite literally a _personal_ equity portfolio monitor.
 Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do trading on regular basis with large capitals, but are still interested in keeping an eye on their assets on a daily or weekly basis.